 Another 30 words (2 lines of text) are included under the topic Early Belnappe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Belnappe family to the New World and Oceana
+Migration of the Belnappe family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Belnappe or a variant listed above: Thomas Belknap who settled in Lynn Massachusetts in 1620; Abraham Belknap, the scion of the family from Warwickshire, also settled in Lynn in 1637.
 They became one of America's distinguished families..